Turkish Journal of Gastroenterology

 Tables

-Tables should be included in the main document, presented after the reference list, and they should be numbered consecutively in the order they are referred to within the main text.
-A descriptive title must be placed above the tables.
-Abbreviations used in the tables should be defined below the tables by footnotes (even if they are defined within the main text).
-Tables should be created using the “insert table” command of the word processing software and they should be arranged clearly to provide easy reading.
-Data presented in the tables should not be a repetition of the data presented within the main text but should be supporting the main text.
+Tables should be included in the main document, after the reference list, and they should be numbered consecutively in the order they are referred to within the text.
+Each table should have a descriptive title placed above it, and any abbreviations used in the table should be defined below the table by footnotes (even if they are defined in the main text).
+Tables should be created using the "insert table" command of the Word processing software, and they should be arranged clearly to make the data easy to read and understand.
+The data presented in the tables should not be a repetition of the data presented in the main text, but should support and enhance the main text.

 Figures and Figure Legends

-Figures, graphics, and photographs should be submitted as separate files (in TIFF or JPEG format) through the submission system.
-The files should not be embedded in a Word document or the main document.
-When there are figure subunits, the subunits should not be merged to form a single image.
-Each subunit should be submitted separately through the submission system.
-Images should not be labeled (a, b, c, etc.) to indicate figure subunits.
-Thick and thin arrows, arrowheads, stars, asterisks, and similar marks can be used on the images to support figure legends.
-Like the rest of the submission, the figures too should be blind.
-Any information within the images that may indicate an individual or institution should be blinded.
-The minimum resolution of each submitted figure should be 300 DPI.
-To prevent delays in the evaluation process, all submitted figures should be clear in resolution and large in size (minimum dimensions: 100 × 100 mm).
+Figures should be submitted as separate files in TIFF or JPEG format, and they should not be embedded in the Word document or the main manuscript file.
+If a figure has subunits, each subunit should be submitted as a separate file, and the subunits should not be merged into a single image.
+The figures should not be labeled (a, b, c, etc.) to indicate subunits.
+Instead, the figure legend should be used to describe the different parts of the figure.
+Thick and thin arrows, arrowheads, stars, asterisks, and similar marks can be used on the images to support figure legends.Images should be anonymized to remove any information that may identify individuals or institutions.
+The minimum resolution of each figure should be 300 DPI, and the figures should be clear and easy to read.
 Figure legends should be listed at the end of the main document.
+Figures should be referred to within the main text, and they should be numbered consecutively in the order in which they are mentioned.

 All acronyms and abbreviations used in the manuscript should be defined at first use, both in the abstract and in the main text.
-The abbreviation should be provided in parentheses following the definition.
+The abbreviation should be provided in parentheses following the definition, and it should be used consistently throughout the paper.

-When a drug, product, hardware, or software program is mentioned within the main text, product information, including the name of the product, the producer of the product, and city and the country of the company (including the state if in the USA), should be provided in parentheses in the following format: “Discovery St PET/CT scanner (General Electric, Milwaukee, WI, USA)”
+When mentioning a drug, product, hardware, or software program in a manuscript, it is important to provide detailed information about the product in parentheses.
+This should include the name of the product, the producer of the product, and the city and country of the company.
+For example, if mentioning a Discovery St PET/CT scanner produced by General Electric in Milwaukee, Wisconsin, USA, the information should be presented in the following format: "Discovery St PET/CT scanner (General Electric, Milwaukee, WI, USA)."
+Providing this information helps to ensure that the product is properly identified and credited.

 References